DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 Citizens of every country in the world can apply to train to teach in England.
 When you plan your training, bear in mind that:

-- international candidates can expect to pay an average of £14,765 to train, plus living costs
+- international candidates can expect to pay an average of about $fees_pgitt_internationalaverage$ to train, plus living costs
 - depending on your immigration status and the subject you train to teach, you may get some financial support
 - training lasts one academic year full-time, or longer part-time